nrwl/nx/nx-dev/nx-dev/public/documentation/previous/react/api-nest/generators/library.md

-# library
+# @nrwl/nest:library

-Create a new nest library
+Create a new NestJS library.

 ## Usage